hmparsons-sde/webpack-template/README.md

 - Build Command: `npm run build`
 - Publish directory: `build`
 - Add Environmental Variables
-    - Any Enviromental varibales you are using in your .env file should be added to Netlify.
-Go to Site settings > Build & deploy > Environment > Environment variables and add them there.
+    - Any Enviromental varibales you are using in your `.env` file should be added to Netlify.
+        - Go to Site settings > Build & deploy > Environment > Environment variables and the keys and values there.